-—FOR SALE: Drifter complete build 990 EUR plus shipping.
-E-motor available too.
-Use the contact form if you are interested.—
+—FOR SALE: Drifter complete build 590 EUR plus shipping.
+Contact: ideas2cycles-at-gmail

 The Drifter is the world’s first bike designed specifically for drifting.
 The frame is welded from lightweight aluminium alloy tubing and the geometry is optimized for having fun on slippery surfaces!
 The concept is best explained by the videos below: